 A pope in his secular capacity must tolerate the normal vicissitudes of dissent and criticism.
 There is no reason to doubt the benignity of the nature and perspective of Pope Francis.
-He was not only a man of peace but a pacifist, and I doubt if he felt strong hostility toward anyone.
-This profoundly tolerant nature was uplifting, and I believe his comment early in his pontificate about same sex matters - "Who am I to judge?" - expressed his sincere broad-mindedness and his constant recognition of his duty to respect and care for every human soul.
+He was not only a man of peace but a pacifist and I doubt if he felt strong hostility toward anyone.
+This profoundly tolerant nature was uplifting and I believe his comment early in his pontificate about same sex matters: "Who am I to judge?" expressed his sincere broad-mindedness and his constant recognition of his duty to respect and care for every human soul.
 Like almost all practicing Roman Catholics, I was pleased at his ability to make it more difficult for the Church's enemies to portray it as operated by a group of septuagenarian celibates or closet queens scolding the world about its sex life.
-It was encouraging in the early days of Pope Francis to see increasing attendance at Roman Catholic Church services, to perceive lengthening lines for confessions, and to read reports of increased numbers of clerical recruits in many countries.
+It was encouraging in the early days of Pope Francis to see increasing attendance at Roman Catholic Church services, long lines for confessions, and to read reports of increased numbers of clerical recruits in many countries.

 I have never been much concerned about this or other popes' authoritarianism.
 I am a fervent believer in democracy in the secular world but have always thought that the key to the success and continuity of the Roman Catholic Church, despite numerous appallingly inappropriate and even depraved former popes (among the 264 between St. Peter and Francis), is that it remains effectively a dictatorship.

-Otherwise, it will devolve into a congregational church like

-Islam, Judaism, and the non-episcopal Protestant churches.
-Everyone who believes that the Roman Catholic Church is, for all its shortcomings, the legitimate continuator of the church that Jesus Christ is generally believed to have asked St. Peter to found, and who believes it to be a genuine if fallible agency of a divine intelligence, wishes it well as an institution and has a natural tendency to defer to the pope, if not to all of his episcopal and parochial representatives.

-It is easy for a lay person to abstain from religious practice, but not from the current defined obligations of a citizen.
-With that said, I thought Pope Francis' war on those of us who like a Tridentine mass was oppressive and unjust.
+Otherwise, it will devolve into a congregational church and fragment like Islam, Judaism, and the non-episcopal Protestant churches.
+Everyone who believes that the Roman Catholic Church is, for all its shortcomings, the legitimate continuator of the church that Jesus Christ allegedly asked St. Peter to found, and who believes it to be a genuine if fallible agency of a divine intelligence, wishes it well as an institution and has a natural tendency to defer to the Pope, if not to all of his episcopal and parochial representatives.
+With that said, I thought his war on those of us who like a Tridentine Mass was oppressive and unjust.
 Some of us are somewhat conversant with Latin and are reinforcing our faith by liturgy that has been essentially unaltered for many centuries.
-The late pope deprecated us all as reactionaries and opponents of any reform in the church.
+The late Pope deprecated us all as reactionaries and opponents of any reform in the Church.
 As it applies to me, that is an unjust charge and imputation of motive.

-Because I am a North American and would by most standards rightly be considered politically conservative, though not an extremist, I found it dismaying that Pope Francis was so opinionated in areas where he was obviously governed by paradisiacal ambitions rather than practicalities.
+Because I am a North American and would by most standards rightly be considered politically conservative, though not an extremist, I found it dismaying that Pope Francis was opinionated in areas where he was obviously governed by paradisiacal ambitions rather than practicalities.
 He was a leftist and to the extent that this mitigated hostility to the Church and religion generally among disadvantaged people, and to the extent that it promoted the Roman Catholic Church as a rival for the faith of those tempted by Marxism and its variants, this was a good thing.

-Yet the pope showed no respect or recognition of the fact that capitalism is by far the best economic system, because it is the only one that is psychologically aligned with the almost universal desire for more.
-This is not only a human ambition; it inspires practically all animals from John Locke's famous squirrel to the great beasts, to assure their food and shelter.
+But the Pope showed no respect or recognition of the fact that capitalism is by far the best economic system, because it is the only one that is psychologically aligned with the almost universal desire for is not only a human ambition; it inspires more.
+This practically all animals from John Locke's famous squirrel to the great beasts, to assure their food and shelter.